senresearch/FlxQTL.jl/README.md

 ## Documentation

-The documentation is published in here.
+The documentation is published in [flxQTL manual](https://hkim89.github.io/flxQTL.jl/stable).
 To learn more about Julia functionality, the [Julia documentation](https://julialang.org) can be found.